How much does it cost to put a dog or cat to sleep in the UK?

 A broken leg is a genuine emergency, and it is also one of the more expensive things that can happen to a dog.

-Bloat, or gastric dilatation-volvulus (GDV), is one of the most serious emergencies a dog can face, where the stomach fills with gas and twists, and it can be fatal within hours.
+Bloat, or gastric dilatation-volvulus (GDV), is one of the most serious emergencies a dog can face.

 If your older cat is losing weight despite a big appetite, an overactive thyroid is one of the first things a vet will want to rule out.